arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/connecting-to-iot-cloud/content.md

 ![Arduino Cloud - Thing Setup](assets/IoTCloud-thingSetup.png)

 ***Remember to add your Wi-Fi SSID name and its password (you can do this inside the Devices tab on the device page) to be able to connect to the Arduino Cloud.
-This is also done when connecting your board to the cloud***
+This is also done when connecting your board to the Cloud***

 ### Host Board: Edit the Cloud Sketch